nimashoghi/ece6254-presentation/slides.md

 <!--
 Let me explain Flow Matching and how it differs from diffusion models you might be more familiar with.

 [click] Diffusion models work by gradually adding random noise to data in the forward process, then learning to reverse this process step by step.
 They're based on Stochastic Differential Equations, which involve randomness at each step.
+The equation shows how the change in x depends on both a deterministic term f and a stochastic term dw.

 [click] Flow Matching, in contrast, learns deterministic straight-line paths from noise to data.
 Instead of random walks, it focuses on learning a vector field that transports points optimally between distributions.
 This approach uses Ordinary Differential Equations, which are deterministic.
+The equation shows how the change in x over time depends only on the learned vector field v_θ.

 [click] The advantages of Flow Matching include significantly better computational efficiency during sampling, simpler training (no complex noise schedules to tune), and more flexibility in choosing base distributions, which is especially helpful for materials with complex geometries.